-Indian stock market is the oldest among all stock markets in Asia.
+Indian stock market is the oldest among all in Asia.
 Today BSE and NSE are the two most advanced and best stock exchanges of India.
-In this article we will take your through the history of BSE and NSE.
+In this article we will take you through the history of BSE and NSE.

 Due to Increase in number of members the group finally moved to Dalal Street, Mumbai in 1874 and in 1875 became an official organization known as ‘The Native Share & Stock Brokers Association’.
 In 1956, BSE became the first stock exchange to be recognized by the Indian Government under the Securities Contracts Regulation Act.

 Bombay Stock Exchange developed BSE Sensex in 1986, giving BSE a means to measure it’s overall performance of the exchange.
-Bombay Stock Exchange switched to an electronic trading system in 1995.
+They switched to an electronic trading system in 1995.

 It took the exchange only fifty days to make this transition.
 In 2000, BSE used this index to open its derivatives market, trading Sensex futures contracts.
 The development of Sensex options along with equity derivatives followed in 2001 and 2002, expanded BSE’s trading platform.

 National Stock Exchange (NSE) is located at Mumbai, India.
 It is the 11th largest stock exchange in the world by market capitalization.
-NSE’s key index is the S&P CNX Nifty, known as NSE NIFTY (National Stock Exchange fifty), an index of fifty major stocks weighted by market capitalization.
+NSE’s key index is the S&P CNX Nifty, known as NIFTY (NSE fifty), an index of fifty major stocks weighted by market capitalization.